 The Vermont Humanities Council

-The Vermont Humanites council offers opportunities for different kinds of community organizations to access flexible funding that will be there when they need it most.
+The Vermont Humanities council offers opportunities for different kinds of community organizations to access flexible funding that will be there when they need it most.

 Examples of grants include: